-In the last months, besides those dreamy landscapes that seem to pass by in slow-motion, scenes that come to me naturally, I started to document the trash lying around.
-My videos are often characterised by still and longer shots in which subtle, real time movement creates a hint of time passing by, of a story wanting to be told.
+In those times (from fall 2019 to spring 2020) , besides those dreamy landscapes that seem to pass by in slow-motion, scenes that come to me naturally, I started to document the trash lying around.
+My videos are often characterized by still and longer shots in which subtle, real time movement creates a hint of time passing by, of a story wanting to be told.
 I first attempted to get this effect from the trash as well.
 But since trash is often blown around until it reaches windless corners, there was not much movement there to be seen.
 Even flies would fly away when I arrived.

 Next to that I started to shoot many photographs of the trash, for these could be easily edited into fast flashing scenes, like suppressed memories that uninvitedly pop up.

 The film is divided in 6 parts.
 The first is a beautiful and joyful day in which everything seems perfect and innocent.
 In the second day the problem really shows itself but is waved away like a bad dream.
 But the third day is taken over by trash and ugliness, panic and disorientation, followed by the fourth part: a time of feeling completely defeated.